sonicfurqan/CSS-101/important functions/readme.md

 ```
 # linear-gradient

-    using this on bacground propertie you can create a gradient of colors
+    using this on background properties you can create a gradient of colours
     it take multiple parameters as input
-    1. first is angle of gradient in deg
+    1. first is angle of a gradient in deg
-    2. then it follows the sequence of colors or images desried for gradient
+    2. then it follows the sequence of colors or images desired for gradient
-    3. along with color/image percentage of gradient can be defined in
+    3. along with color/image percentage of the gradient can be defined in

 ```css
 div{